Terrestrial Time: TT(BIPM)

 Approximately annually since 1992, the International Bureau of Weights and Measures (BIPM) has produced better realizations of TT based on reanalysis of historical TAI data.
 BIPM's realizations of TT are named in the form "TT(BIPM08)", with the digits indicating the year of publication.
 They are published in the form of a table of differences from TT(TAI), along with an extrapolation equation that may be used for dates later than the table.
 The latest As of July 2024 is TT(BIPM23).

 Pulsars

 Researchers from the International Pulsar Timing Array collaboration have created a realization TT(IPTA16) of TT based on observations of an ensemble of pulsars up to 2012.
 This new pulsar time scale is an independent means of computing TT.
-The researchers observed that their scale was within 0.5 microseconds of TT(BIPM17), with significantly lower errors since 2003.
-The data used was insufficient to analyze long-term stability, and contained several anomalies, but as more data is collected and analyzed, this realization may eventually be useful to identify defects in TAI and TT(BIPM).
+The researchers observed that their scale was within 0.5 microsecond of TT(BIPM17), with significantly lower errors since 2003.
+The data used were insufficient to analyse long-term stability, and contained several anomalies, but as more data are collected and analysed, this realization may eventually be useful in identifying defects in TAI and TT(BIPM).